 Finnish Lapphund

-FUN FACT: These dogs origin from the Lapland, a place in Finland north.
+FUN FACT: These dogs originate from Lapland, a place in Finland's north.

 Finnish Lapphund